 [Section 13 inserted by No. 96 of 1975 s.
 9.]

 13A.
-Local government to be consulted
+Local government to be consulted on matters to do with highways and main roads

 (1) The Commissioner shall cause the local government of each district in which the road is situated to be notified in writing of the details of any proposed permanent improvements to any highway or main road before commencing the improvements.